voberle/adventofcode/tools/aoc_new/README.md

 - Add a `Cargo.toml` file to it (copy from previous year and remove all the "day" entries from "members" section).

 Then proceed to do like other days.

+## Updating the session cookie

+Open the `.adventofcode.session` file from home directory.

+In the browser, "Inspect" => "Storage" => "Cookies", copy the session value to the file.